DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 ***
 # Deployment
-This project was deployed using Github using the following method:
+This project was deployed using GitHub using the following method:

 1. Open the correct repository.
 2. Select settings in the menu.
 3. Click on the pages section in the side menu.
 4. Go down to Branch and select main in the dropdown.
-5. Save the changes and wait for a link that should apear at the top of the screen under Github Pages.
+5. Save the changes and wait for a link that should appear at the top of the screen under GitHub Pages.
 Letting you know that the page is live.
 (If nothing has happened after a few minutes refresh the page and the link should appear.)

 ***

 ### GitHub Page

-This site was deployed to Github pages using the following steps:
+This site was deployed to GitHub pages using the following steps:

-1. Go to the Github repository
+1. Go to the GitHub repository
 2. Clock on the Settings tab
-3. Go to Github Pages Section
+3. Go to GitHub Pages Section
 4. From the source dropdown menu select Main branch
 5. Once this has been selected, provide the link to the completed website